Five Premium Cabins Worth Burning Points On

 A double bed in the sky.
 Two adjacent suites on the A380 that convert into a shared bedroom with a full-size mattress.
 It's the single most excessive thing in commercial aviation and arguably the most romantic — the kind of product that only exists because Singapore Airlines decided to treat the upper deck of an A380 as a design problem rather than a capacity problem.

 This is the one I'd burn a significant number of points on without hesitation.
-Not because it's the "best value" — the cents-per-point math is irrelevant here — but because it's an experience that can't exist anywhere else.
+Not because it's the best value; the portfolio logic lives elsewhere.
+The cents-per-point math is irrelevant here.
+This is an experience that can't exist anywhere else, which is the only justification it needs.